 - Children’s Privacy

 2. Categories of Personal Information

 Personal information refers to information that identifies, relates to, describes, or can be associated with you.
 For purposes of this Notice, there are 12 categories (A-L) of personal information listed below.

 Identifiers such as real name, alias, postal address, unique personal identifier, online identifier, IP address, email address, account name, SSN, driver’s license number, passport number or other similar identifiers.

-Information that identifies, relates to, describes, or is capable of being associated with, an individual or household, including, but not limited to:
+Information set forth in California Civil Code 1798.80 that identifies, relates to, describes, or is capable of being associated with, an individual or household, including: